ioffe-ben/pureconnect-icws-code-snippets/README.md

 - Use one of the following ICWS connection methods based on your PureConnect enviromnet:
   - for [PureConnect Premise](Scripts/Connect%20to%20PureConnect%20Premise.py)
   - for [PureConnect Cloud via Internet](Scripts/Connect%20to%20PureConnect%20Cloud%20via%20Internet.py)

+Feel free to reach out to me with any questions, I do love a good coding challenge :v:

 > **This project/work is my own and is in no way associated/attributed to any current or former employer.**